jneimantokbox/annotation-widget/README.md

 #### Adding menu items

-To add menu items and subitems, assign them to the `Toolbar` object's `items` property:
+To add menu items and submenu items, assign them to the `Toolbar` object's `items` property.
+To create submenu items, add an `items` property to an `item` and continue recursively:

 ```javascript
 toolbar = new OTSolution.Annotations.Toolbar({